manumazu/bibliobus-api/README.md

 # bibliobus-api
-Rest API for [Bibliobus](https://bibliob.us) project This project use a [FastAPI](https://fastapi.tiangolo.com/) instance A demo of this project is running at https://api.bibliob.us/docs
+Rest API for [Bibliobus](https://bibliob.us) project

+This project use a [FastAPI](https://fastapi.tiangolo.com/) instance

+A demo of this API is running at https://api.bibliob.us/docs

 ## Install
 ```